IEA Student Eligibility

 1. is a Tennessee resident; and

 2. will be in grades K-12 at the time of enrollment in the IEA Program; and

-3. has an active individualized education program (IEP)1 through a Tennessee public school district in effect at the time of request for participation in the program; (If you have questions about your child's IEP status, please contact the public school district in which your student is enrolled.); and
+3. has an active individualized education program (IEP)1 in effect at the time of request for participation in the program; (If you have questions about your child's IEP status, please contact the public school district in which your student is enrolled.); and

 4. has one of the following disabilities in the active IEP as the primary or secondary disability at the time of request for participation in the program2:

 - intellectual disability;